-This guidance on ethical and sustainable work practices focusses on labour and human rights, and in this context:
+This guidance on ethical and sustainable work practices focusses on labour and human rights.
+In this context it means the following.

-- Ethical means engaging in work practices that are legal, fair and ensure decent treatment of your workforce, by providing conditions that do not cause physical or mental harm to workers.
-This includes at least meeting minimum employment standards.
+Ethical means engaging in work practices that are legal, fair and ensure decent treatment of your workforce, by providing conditions that do not cause physical or mental harm to workers.

-There is increasing demand for ethical and sustainable work practices in response to incidents of global worker exploitation that includes: wage underpayments, harmful working conditions, child labour, forced labour, human trafficking, and modern slavery.
+There is increasing demand for ethical and sustainable work practices in response to incidents of worker exploitation, both locally and globally.
+That includes wage underpayments, harmful working conditions, child labour, forced labour, human trafficking, and modern slavery.